Lucid-017/Frontend-interview-questions/Palindrome/question.md

-## Write a function to dtermine if the supplied string or set of strings is a palindrome
+## Write a function to determine if the supplied string or set of strings is a palindrome